Tuta (email): Tuta Drive

-Tuta Drive is an in-development private file storage service that will support post-quantum cryptography, as other Tuta services.
-It received a €1.5M grant from the German Government to develop this service.
-No release date has been announced.
+Tuta Drive is an in-development end-to-end encrypted cloud storage service that will support post-quantum cryptography, like other Tuta services.
+The company received a €1.5M grant from the German Government to develop this service.
+An additional €0.6M has been allocated through a partnership with the University of Wuppertal.
+In April 2026, Tuta launched a closed beta version of Tuta Drive.
+No public release date has been announced yet.

-Pricing

-Tuta has a free plan that comes with 1GB of storage and one calendar.
-Paid plans include the most popular 'Revolutionary' plan for 3€/month that comes with 20GB of storage, unlimited calendars, and 15 addresses, and also the 'Legend' plan for 8€/month that includes 500GB of storage and 30 addresses.
-There are also business plans priced from 6€/month to 12€/month.

 Encryption

 When a user registers on Tuta, a private and public key is generated locally on their device.
-The private key is encrypted with the user's password before being sent to Tuta’s servers.
+The private key is encrypted with the user's password before being sent to Tuta's servers.
 User passwords are hashed using Argon2 and SHA256.
 Emails between Tuta users are automatically encrypted end-to-end.
 For emails sent to external recipients, a password must be exchanged for symmetric encryption.
 Tuta also encrypts subject lines and attachments of emails and calendars with metadata and search indexes.
 The email addresses of users, as well as those of senders and recipients, are stored in plain text.
 The timestamps indicating when an email was sent or received are also not encrypted.

 Tuta uses a standardized, hybrid method consisting of a symmetrical and an asymmetrical algorithm - AES with a length of 256 bit and RSA with 2048 bit.
 To external recipients who do not use Tuta a notification is sent with a link to a temporary Tuta account.
 After entering a previously exchanged password, the recipient can read the message and reply end-to-end encrypted.
 Tuta Mail uses post-quantum cryptography features through its new protocol, TutaCrypt for its newly created accounts after March 2024.
 TutaCrypt combines traditional encryption methods with quantum-resistant algorithms to secure communications.
 It replaces the previous RSA-2048 keys with two new key pairs: